TheMinester/Linux_Scripts/README.md

 Features:

-Asks for inputs.
+Asks for inputs.<br>
-Generates a number between 1 and 1000.
+Generates a number between 1 and 1000.<br>
-Classic FOR loop, looping 10 times.
+Classic FOR loop, looping 10 times.<br>
-Classic IF conditions using comparators.
+Classic IF conditions using comparators.<br>

 ### **init.sh**